Using RS-232 to Schedule TV Power On/Off or other commands

 Go to the Edit Screens.
 Then expand the Advanced section.

-When you create schedule event, select a type that meet your requirement.
-In this case, it is Power Off TV.
-What it does is to power off the TV at the beginning of the time window, then power it back on at the end of the time window.
-Then save it.mceclip5.png
+When you create a scheduled event, select a type that meets your requirements.
+In this case, it is a Power Off TV.
+What it does is power off the TV at the beginning of the time window, then power it back on at the end of the time window.
+Then save it.

 Once the Power On/Off schedule is applied on the screen.
 There will be options available on the page.
-To use the RS-232 for the Power On/Off, select "External COM" checkbox, and then choose the COM connection and Command Template that were created in above steps.
+To use the RS-232 for the Power On/Off, select the "External COM" checkbox, and then choose the COM connection and Command Template that was created in the above steps.

 Then click Save.
 Now your screen will be powered on/off using RS-232.